membraneframework/ex_m3u8/README.md

 ## Usage
-The library provides 3 public functions that can be used by library's users
+The library provides 4 public functions (and their '!' versions) that can be used by library's users
 * `ExM3U8.serialize/1`
+* `ExM3U8.deserialize_playlist/2`
 * `ExM3U8.deserialize_media_playlist/2`
 * `ExM3U8.deserialize_multivariant_playlist/2`